plantphys/gsti/Vignettes/How_to_add_a_dataset.md

+This guide describes all the steps needed to add a new dataset.
+The folder Lamour\_et\_al\_2021 can be used as a template.
+The code within this folder has been commented and correspond to all the steps of this guide.

 ## Creation of a Dataset folder

-You can use the folder Lamour\_et\_al\_2021 as a template.
-The code is commented and correspond to all the steps of this guide.

 Each dataset is put into a folder called “Names\_Year” for example “Serbin\_et\_al\_2019”.
 Please, also add any article associated with the